Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Introduction

 \section{Introduction}

 In the recent years there has been a huge progress in the solution theory to stochastic partial differential equations (SPDEs).
 A linear SPDE is given by the following equation

 where $L$ is a partial differential operator, $\gamma,\sigma:\R^{1+d}\to\R$ are functions, subject to certain regularity conditions and $F$ is a random noise term that will be described in detail in Section \ref{sec:stochastics}.
-Due to the singularity of the random noise, the sample paths are in most situations not in the domain of the operator $L$.
-One way to make sense of this equation in the case of constant coefficients is the following: we define the solution to \eqref{eq:SPDE} as a sum of a deterministic term accounting for the initial conditions, a stochastic and a deterministic convolution of the terms on the right-hand side with the fundamental solution to the differential operator $L$:
+Due to the singularity of the random noise, the sample paths of $u$ are in most situations not in the domain of the operator $L$.
+One way to make sense of this equation in the case of constant coefficients is the following: we define the solution to \eqref{eq:SPDE} as a sum of a deterministic term $I_0$ accounting for the initial conditions, a stochastic and a deterministic convolution of the terms on the right-hand side with the fundamental solution $\Lambda$ to the partial differential equation (briefly, PDE in the following) $Lu=0$:

-where $\Lambda$ is the fundamental solution to the associated partial differential equation (briefly, PDE in the following) $Lu=0$, $I_0$ is a term that accounts for the initial conditions and $M$ is the martingale measure derived from the random noise $\dot F$, see Section \ref{sec:stochastics}.
-Solutions to this type are called \emph{mild solutions} and were introduced in \cite{walsh} and later generalized in \cite{dalang,conusdalang}.
+where $M$ is the martingale measure derived from the random noise $\dot F$, see Section \ref{sec:stochastics}.
+Solutions of this type are called \emph{mild solutions} and were introduced in \cite{walsh} and later generalized in \cite{dalang,conusdalang}.
 Note that the solution $u$ is defined as a random variable for each $(t,x)\in[0,T]\times\Rd$, where $T>0$ is the time horizon of the equation.
-Due to that striking feature, we call these solutions \emph{random-field solutions} in contrast to function-valued solutions, which cannot be evaluated in the spatial argument, but only as a Hilbert- or Banach-space valued random element in the temporal argument, see \cite{dapratozabczyk} for that theory.
+Due to this feature, we call these solutions \emph{random-field solutions} in contrast to function-valued solutions, which cannot be evaluated in the spatial argument, but only as a Hilbert- or Banach-space valued random element in the temporal argument, see \cite{dapratozabczyk} for that theory.